The Queen’s Arms

 Stay the night

-Just about everything on the menu at The Queen’s Arms is made from scratch, in-house – from the celery salt sprinkled on the Bloody Marys to the pork scratchings devoured at the bar and the milk buns sandwiching dry-aged beef burgers.
+Almost everything on the menu at Corton Denham’s The Queen’s Arms is crafted in-house – from the celery salt sprinkled on the Bloody Marys to the pork scratchings devoured at the bar.

-Straddling the Dorset-Somerset border, the pub has a longstanding reputation for its use of homegrown ingredients.
-Yet when the Mackenzie-Francis family took over in 2021, they worked with head chef Rich Townsend to ramp the homemade ethos up a notch.
-Now, if something can feasibly be made in The Queen’s Arms kitchen, it is – resulting in a charmingly rustic menu of hyper-seasonal dishes.
+Straddling the DorsetSomerset border in the village of Corton Denham, the pub has a longstanding reputation for its use of homegrown ingredients.
+Yet, when the Mackenzie-Francis family took over in 2021, they worked with head chef Rich Townsend to take the homemade ethos even further.
+Now, if something can feasibly be made in The Queen’s Arms kitchen, it is – resulting in a menu of hyper-seasonal dishes.

 What Rich and his team can’t craft themselves is sourced from quality local producers, including Montgomery Cheddar in North Cadbury and pork from The Story Pig in Sherborne.
-Expect to sample elevated pub dishes such as pork collar with grilled runner beans, chorizo and red pepper sauce and crispy pork skin, and salt-baked carrot with crisp kale, chickpea panisse, chermoula and smoked almonds.
+Expect to sample these ingredients in elevated pub dishes such as rose-harissa-marinated lamb rump with charred aubergine, sweet-pickled peppers and mint yogurt.

 Above the pub lie five bedrooms, individually decorated with handpicked antiques and fabrics from the likes of Colefax and Fowler.
-There’s also pooch-friendly accommodation (a two-bedroom cottage and three rooms in The Coach House) for those visiting with a furry friend in tow.
-Stay the night to explore the many local walkways surrounding the pub, and a drinks list that includes cocktails such as the Somerset Sour (three-year-old cider brandy, Angostura bitters, lemon juice, sugar and egg white).
+There’s also pooch-friendly accommodation for those visiting with a four-legged friend in tow.
+Stay the night to explore the many local walkways that surround the pub, and a drinks list that includes cocktails such as the Somerset Sour (three-year-old cider brandy, Angostura bitters, lemon juice, sugar and egg white).

 About The Queen’s Arms